MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-1-prepare-environment.md

 ### Remove a resource group

+**TODO**: Move this to final step cleanup doc

-Using random IDs and running every step in this tutorial multiple times creates test resource groups that can be removed.
+Using random IDs and running every step in this tutorial multiple times creates test resource groups that should be removed.
 When you delete a resource group, you delete every object inside that resource group so when you cleanup, make sure you delete the right group!

 ```azurecli-interactive
 # Get a list of resource groups